-We are a nation of immigrants that is welcoming to people of all faiths and backgrounds.
+We are a nation of immigrants, welcoming to people of all faiths and backgrounds.
 Unfortunately, our current immigration system is not living up to these basic ideals.

-Our immigration system is fundamentally broken and needs comprehensive reform to be brought into the 21st century.
-We must provide a road map so that undocumented workers can earn legalized status and citizenship, reduce backlogs and allow families to be reunited, pass the DREAM Act so kids brought here years ago can have the same opportunities as everyone else, and allow businesses, like those in the high-technology sector, to attract and retain workers from abroad when domestic talent is not available.
+To bring our fundamentally broken, outdated immigration system into the 21st century, we must implement comprehensive reform.
+We must provide a road map so that undocumented workers can earn legalized status and citizenship, reduce backlogs and allow families to be reunited, let undocumented kids brought here years ago have the same opportunities as everyone else, and let businesses, including those in the high-technology sector, attract and retain workers from abroad when domestic talent is not available.
 Comprehensive reform also must include improvements to secure our borders and remove from this country undocumented immigrants who have committed serious crimes after they serve their sentences.

 What I am Doing for You

 I'm an original cosponsor of, voted for, and the House passed H.R.
 6, the American Dream and Promise Act of 2021, to provide vital protections to up to 3.4 million immigrants, many of whom have spent much of their lives in the United States.
 The bill offers a path to lawful permanent resident status for Dreamers, Temporary Protected Status recipients, and Deferred Enforced Departure recipients.
 (I was an original cosponsor of this legislation in the 116th Congress as well.)